 Facebook and Twitter are also top platforms to communicate with your market.
 Post regularly and respond to comments swiftly.
 Don’t leave them languishing for days as this look inattentive and like you don’t value your customers.
 Be chatty in your tone and introduce humor and personality into your company voice.
 The more meaningful posts you make, the more they will be shared.
 This maximizes the exposure of your brand and can help more traffic to get directed to your website.

 A website is a must for any business in the twenty first century.
 Ensure that you don’t opt for the bog standard drag and drop builders that are wholly generic.
 Companies like Wix and WordPress have a range of themes that allow customization meaning that no two websites ever have to look the same even if they began with the same template.
-Think about the sort of vibe you want to create.
+WordPress can also work with GitHub to create even more unique and user-friendly website designs.
 A company selling baby toys will be vastly different from the importer of ball bearings from the Far East.

 Do some market research into logos, colors, slogans, and tone of voice and cater your website to what your niche wants.
 Make sure that your website is full of quality images and SEO enabled content.
 You need our website to be on the first page of Google results otherwise your competitors will nab your potential customers before they have even found you.
 Consider PPC campaigns and harness the power of keywords to break through the Google algorithm.

 Ensure that your website is easy to navigate.
 Use the three-click rule so that any information that your customer may need from your site is available intuitively within three clicks.
 A static menu that remains at the top of your site even when scrolling is the simplest way to encourage movement across your website.
 Ensure that your content is grammatically correct, professional, and utilizes the ethos of your brand.